Pallavicini di Trequanda collection

-Archaeological collection - Palavicini Collection of Trequanda is located on the upper floor of the building that houses the “Dino Galluzzi" multi-purpose hall.
-He was sold to the municipality in 2011 by the economist Giancarlo Pallavicini he carries the name.
+The Archaeological Collection - Pallavicini Collection of Trequanda is located on the upper floor of the building that houses the “Dino Galluzzi” Multipurpose Room.
+It was sold to the Municipality in 2011 by the economist Giancarlo Pallavicini whose name it bears.

-In the Pallavicini collection of Trequanda, moreover, there are ceramics of Greek origin that fall within the materials that circulated in the Etruscan area (5th century A.C.) and various ceramic specimens from southern Italy, with a strong presence of finds produced in northern Puglia.
+Furthermore, in the Pallavicini di Trequanda Collection there are ceramics of Greek origin which are among the materials that circulated in the Etruscan area (5th century BC) and various ceramic specimens from southern Italy, with a strong presence of finds produced in northern Puglia.